ecgu/ecgu.github.io/_projects/anth2a_winter2026.md

 ##### Week 3

-- We will go over some of the key terms from the lectures so far and practice writing from one of the essay prompts.
+- We went over the essay prompt on social race versus scientific racism.
+Some common mistakes included not explicitly defining social race and scientific racism, and forgetting to list at least two examples; if the prompt says to provide example<em>s</em>, remember to give more than one!
+It is better to use the examples given by Egan in class or in the textbook, since they more obviously connect to your argument.
+Remember also to not worry about essay structure; don't spend too much time on filling out paragraphs if you haven't laid out the basic definitions yet.
+Good luck!
+I will bring chocolate and pastries the week after the midterm in celebration.

 #### On Scantrons

-The tests and essays for this course require the use of scantron forms.
+The tests and essays for this course require the use of scantron forms, specifically the <a href="https://uci.bncollege.com/Course-Required/Testing-Forms/Scantrons--Blue-Books/Scantron-Forms/Scantron-Form-F-288-PAR-L/p/440847">Scantron Form F 288 PAR L</a>.
+You can buy them at the bookstore, or get one sheet for free from the <a href="https://soar.uci.edu/">SOAR office</a>.
 These forms can be unintuitive to use these days, so if it is your first time taking a test with one, it'd be helpful to look up on YouTube how to fill one in and what common mistakes are.
 This may save a lot of potential headache for you and the test graders.

 #### Suggestions